-WhyBecause of my activity on Calculla and few forums, I receive questions about moving to Poland, taxes in PL (vs UK), driving rules, rent a house/flat rules etc.
+WhyBecause of my activity on Calculla and some forums, I often receive questions about moving to Poland, taxes in PL (vs UK), driving rules, rent a house/flat rules etc.

 Please do not rely on text below as your only guidance for any decision.

 Also, please don't argue about details.

-Direct and honest - Important disclaimerSome of opinions stated here may be considered very honest, direct and out of political correctness.
-It's about Poland written by Pole - not leftist mambo jambo.
+Direct and honest - Important disclaimerSome opinions stated here may be considered very honest, direct and out of political correctness.
+It's about Poland written by Pole - not following leftist style you may be used to see or hear in UK or US media.

-I described things how I see them - if you're snowflake/leftist, if everything offends you, then bye bye, you're not welcome here.
+I described things how I see them - if you're snowflake, if everything offends you, then bye bye, you're not welcome here.
 Seriously, go somewhere else, find you safe zone on Facebook or other "likes only" environment...

 I'll add/modify this content according to new thoughts and questions I receive.

 Rent/buy a house or flat in Poland

 House or flat - what to buy or rent ?In Poland, the market balance of houses vs flats is a bit different than what you expect in US, UK, India etc.

 Flats are a lot more popular (vs houses) comparing to other countries - this is probably because of less costs (heating !), convenience and some historical decisions.
-And flats are generally cheaper to rent, buy and maintain.
+Flats are generally cheaper to rent, buy and maintain.

 Houses are generally bigger comparing for example with UK house: more rooms (3+) and square meters (60+) - it's a lot harder to find 1-2 rooms house than in other countries.

-my advice: If you're looking for a place to stay and not overpay, consider flats over houses for practical reasons
+my advice: If you're looking for a place to stay and you don't want to overpay, consider flat over house for practical reasons.

 Polish houses don't burn to well - 2017 California style wild-fire will not happen in Polish cities.